Read time 6 minutes

 - Select the user that you want to forward all the emails to.
 Check the ‘Deliver message to both forwarding address and mailbox’ checkbox in case you want to get copies of the emails to both recipients and forwarding email.
 Click OK and then click Save.

-- To check the changed settings, you can check the Mailbox Features and go to View details (under Mail Flow)pane and see the new mail forwarding settings.
+- To check the changed settings, you can check the Mailbox Features and go to the View details (under Mail Flow) pane and see the new mail forwarding settings.

 Using Exchange Management Shell